dereuromark/cakephp-tools/README.md

 - Tree helper for working with (complex) trees and their output.
 - Progress and Meter helper for progress bar and meter bar elements (HTML5 and textual).
 - Text, Time, Number libs and helpers etc provide extended functionality if desired.
-- Icon helper for displaying all kind of font icons. **NEW**
+- Icon helper for displaying all kind of font icons.
 - QrCode, Gravatar and other useful small helpers
 - Timeline, Typography, etc provide additional helper functionality.
 - Email as a wrapper for core's Email adding some more usefulness and making debugging/testing easier.
 - I18n language detection and switching

-### Providing 3.x shims
+### Providing 4.x shims
-This plugin for CakePHP 4 also contains some 3.x shims to ease migration of existing applications from 3.x to 4.x:
+This plugin for CakePHP 5 also contains some 4.x shims to ease migration of existing applications from 4.x to 5.x:
 - See [Shim](https://github.com/dereuromark/cakephp-shim) plugin for details on most of the provided shims.

 ## Installation & Docs

 - [Documentation](docs/README.md)

-### TODOs

-* Move more 3.x stuff to 4.x